sdley/sdley/README.md

 Hello!👋 My name is **Souleymane DIALLO**. <br>
 I have a huge interest in Software Engineering as well as in Cybersecurity and AI!

-Currently working on Electric Vehicle Routing Problem (EVRP) and a Queue Management System.
+Currently working on Electric Vehicle Routing Problem (EVRP).

 Curretly pursuing an Engineering degree in Information Systems and Data Engineering at Amadou Makhtar Mbow University (Dakar, SENEGAL <img src="https://flagcdn.com/w320/sn.png" width="15" alt="🇸🇳">).